pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

             :class:`~cryptography.hazmat.backends.interfaces.EllipticCurveBackend`
             provider.

-        :returns: A new instance of a
+        :returns: A new instance of a :class:`EllipticCurvePublicKey` provider.
-            :class:`~cryptography.hazmat.primitives.interfaces.EllipticCurvePublicKey`
-            provider.

 Elliptic Curves